 Having a dog provides health benefits

 It has even been observed that dogs help deal with depression related to old age.
-None of this is surprising, since having to care for a dog means regular walks and exercise for the owner, too.
+None of this is surprising since caring for a dog means regular walks and exercise for the owner.

-There are several excellent dog breed choices that are considered ideal specifically for seniors.
-Among the best dog breeds for seniors: Labrador retrievers, beagles, basset hounds and poodles.
+Several excellent dog breed choices are considered ideal specifically for seniors.
+Among the best dog breeds for seniors: Labrador retrievers, beagles, basset hounds, and poodles.

-When planning to adopt a dog in your older age, remember to consider caring for it for the next 10-15 years for small dogs and 8-12 years for large breeds.
+When planning to adopt a dog at your older age, remember to consider caring for it for the next 10-15 years for small dogs and 8-12 years for large breeds.

 When dogs grow old, it can take a toll on both of you with their recurrent health issues, and being prepared is essential.

 Apart from general dog care and walking, consider their grooming and feeding.
-This is especially important for retirees that have a lower fixed income, and need to ensure that a dog won’t put a significant dent in their budget.
+This is especially important for retirees with a lower fixed income and ensuring that a dog won’t put a significant dent in their budget.

-With so many dog breeds with different personalities and needs out there, there’s a lot of think about before adopting a puppy: both your and the dog’s age, your lifestyle, your energy levels, the costs of ownership and more.
+With so many dog breeds with different personalities and needs out there, there’s a lot to think about before adopting a puppy: both your and the dog’s age, your lifestyle, your energy levels, the costs of ownership, and more.